KQM-git/TCL/characters/cryo/ayaka.md

 ### Blizzard Blade Seki no To

 When casting Kamisato Art: Soumetsu, unleashes 2 smaller additional Frostflake Seki no To, each dealing 20% of the original storm's DMG.

+* All three Frostflake Seki no To (one from burst and the two from C2) can hit the same target.

 {% endtab %}

 {% tab title="C3" %}